HiveRunner/mutant-swarm/README.md

 You also need to annotate the tests that you want run with Mutant Swarm with `@MutantSwarmTest` instead of `@Test`.

-Due to the many changes from JUnit4 to JUnit5, some limitations appeared when migrating Mutant Swarm to the extension model.
-Although Mutant Swarm works with JUnit5, there are some flaws that we could not solve with the current tools that JUnit offers (see
-`Limitations and future work` section).

 ## Locate and view report
 Mutant Swarm currently writes out an HTML report to the `target/mutant-swarm-reports` folder of your project.
 The name of the file will be the test class name and its package.
 So, for example, if we are testing the class `MutantSwarmRunnerTest`